corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/collaborative-recovery-121/deployment-and-operations.md

 * Make sure that all peers on the network use compatible version(s) of the Collaborative Recovery CorDapps
 * Coordinate scheduled reconciliation times (for example, making sure they happen during expected daily downtime to minimise load on the network)

-It's important to note that if any node on a BN is not running the Collaborative Recovery CorDapps, all other nodes will not be able to recover ledger data from it.
+it is important to note that if any node on a BN is not running the Collaborative Recovery CorDapps, all other nodes will not be able to recover ledger data from it.
 This undermines the effectiveness of the Collaborative Recovery CorDapps - the only way to ensure successful recovery is to enforce that all participants run the apps in production.